reticent-roklimber/atlas/README.md

 The virtual machine template is defined in `/infrastructure/azure-deploy/create-vm.bicep` which allows flexibility to build any machine I want using the domain specific language Bicep, released in Aug 2020.

-Too keep things lean as hell, I'm using GitOps and github actions for the deployment pipeline.
+To keep things lean as hell, I'm using GitOps and github actions for the deployment pipeline.
 This allows a full end-end build from code-push to deployed infrastructure.

 **Pipeline**
 * Code push to repo
 * Trigger `Build` (which builds the main web app container and pushes to github container registry)
 * Successful `Build` triggers `Deploy`
-* This tears down the cloud infrastructure, rebuilds it, and binds the static IP to the new NIC
+* This tears down the cloud infrastructure, rebuilds it, and binds the static IP to the virtual network interface card of the new VM
 * Configure virtual machine (Github actions runner SSH to new VM and run `setup-vm.sh` bash script)
 * Inject secrets (TLS certs etc.)
 * Pull Docker images